Upload files with drag & drop or paste from clipboard in Blazor

 • Gérald Barré

-To upload a file you can use the FileUpload control.
-This control generates a <input type="file"> element and allows you to upload a file.
-To get a good user experience, you also need to support dropping files from the explorer or pasting images from the clipboard.
-The final result should look like this:
+To upload a file, you can use the FileUpload control, which renders an <input type="file"> element.
+For a better user experience, you should also support dropping files from the file explorer and pasting images from the clipboard.
+The final result looks like this:

 Let's create a new file named wwwroot/dropZone.js with the following content: